ChrisBaidoo/booklist/README.md

 I wanted to build an application that uses React’s Context API to manage global application state without resorting to props drilling.
 I started this process by using the `create-react-app` boilerplate.
 I chose to use the `create-react-app` boilerplate to minimize initial setup and invest more time in diving into react hook and Context API.
 The technologies used in this app are React and CSS.

 One challenge I had was that when user refreshed the page, any data user has entered was lost.
-To combat this I stored the data into local storage.
+To combat this I stored the data in the local storage.
-In the next iteration I plan on setting up a backend with a database to store data essentially making this a fullstack app.
+In the next iteration I plan on building a backend with a database to store user data essentially making this a fullstack app.

-## Contributing
+## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the repository